 - Value: - The value of the command.

-- Block Name: - The block the train occupied when the throttle command was recorded.
+- Block or Sensor Name: - The block the train occupied when the throttle command was recorded.

-Synchronizing Commands to Block boundaries.Changing the consist of a train or perhaps even a temperature change between recording and playback, may result in the train not performing a throttle command at exactly the same place on the on the route where the "Learn Mode" train recorded them.
+Synchronizing Commands to Block boundaries.In spite of attempting to maintain the recorded track speed, changing the consist of a train or perhaps even a temperature change between recording and playback, may result in the train not performing a throttle command at exactly the same place on the on the route where the "Learn Mode" train recorded them.

 If a more precise way is needed to have a script event occur at a particular location, see the section Internal Synchronization From External Events below.